WOA-Project/SurfaceDuo-Guides/DeviceSecurity/SecureBoot.md

 ## Generate a new System Integrity Policy

 This set of steps generates a new system integrity policy that will be recognized by the Windows loader to configure what certificates and signers Code Integrity will accept for kernel and user mode applications and drivers.
-Documentation of accepted options and parameters is at the bottom of the doucment.

 ### Creating the SiPolicy XML file